cloudfoundry/stratos/deploy/kubernetes/README.md

 The values will be different for your environment.

-You can now access the console UI.
+You can now access the UI.

 > You may see a certificate warning which you can safely ignore.